West Coast Ginspiration

 Arran Gin is another addition to the incredible food and drink reputation of the Island of Arran.
 It's a familiar story across the west coast - the product is created by four local people who are passionate about the island's provenance.
 Yet, thanks to their individual skill, the products are diverse and full of quality.
 The Arran Gin still is said to be loaded with double the quantities of plants of typical distillations.
 Last year they released the limited stock of their first batch.
 You can keep up to date with the journey via their social channels here.

 Isle of Harris, Gin

-Stay connected with the team via their Facebook Page, where each week they share a beautiful Isle of Harris 'pause' film - designed to share the beauty and calm of the island.
+Stay connected with the team via their Facebook Page, last year each week they shared a beautiful Isle of Harris 'pause' film - designed to share the beauty and calm of the island.

 Barra Atlantic Gin

 The fresh carrageen seaweed foraged on the island gives this gin its unique flavour - the red algae is native to the Atlantic, and is gathered in spring, before being left to dry and 'bleach' in the wind and sun for a few weeks.
 Barra Atlantic Gin is distilled along with 16 other botanicals responsibly and carefully picked from the shores of Barra.
 Like the other gin producers of the west, you can stay up to date with the team at this time through their website journal.

 The Isle of Skye Distillers is based in Portree on Skye and is the island's first gin distillery, producing Misty Isle Gin.
 As you might imagine, provenance is everything in their production - and they use the waters from nearby Storr Loch, hand foraged juniper berries and 10 other local botanicals.
 The two brothers behind the distillery are passionate about promoting Skye to a wide audience.
 While tnot visit their gin school, you can book and keep in touch with their developments via their website